Barton J. Hirsch

 Professor, Human Development and Social Policy

-BiographyBart Hirsch is a psychologist whose work emphasizes research and program development in relation to adolescents.
-His research is based on a social ecological model, which is sensitive to the interrelations of different social contexts and considers development in a life-course perspective.
+BiographyBart Hirsch is an applied developmental scientist whose current work emphasizes program development, implementation, and evaluation in relation to adolescents.
+His research is based on a social ecological model, which focuses on an understanding of social contexts and considers development in a life-course perspective.
 Hirsch is a Fellow of the American Psychological Association and of the Society for Community Research and Action.
-He has served on the editorial boards of leading journals in adolescent development and community psychology and as General Editor for Adolescent Lives in Context, a book series from NYU Press.
+He has served on the editorial boards of leading journals in adolescent development and community psychology and as general editor for Adolescent Lives in Context, a book series from NYU Press.

 |1981||Postdoctorate, Social Ecology||Stanford University|